Santiago de Chile at a Glance

 Living in Santiago de Chile

 After Chile gained independence from Spain in 1817, the Spanish language and culture was well ingrained into everyday life.
-So when you are staying in Santiago de Chile, you will need to learn Spanish: this is extremely important if you want to be accepted warmly by the local population.
+So when you are staying in Santiago de Chile, you will need to learn Spanish: this is extremely important if you want to be warmly accepted by the local population.

-Geography of Santiago de Chile
+Through the Fog of Santiago de Chile

 Santiago de Chile is beautifully situated in Chile’s central valley, and is encircled by mountain chains.
 The most prominent of these are the Andes, situated to the north and the east of the city.
 While these provide amazing landscapes and backdrops to the city, do not expect to be blown away immediately.

 Founded in 1541, the city has developed a lot in recent decades.
-Some colonial Spanish buildings can be seen scattered around Santiago de Chile, but they are interspersed with far more modern architecture, reminding visitors that the city is determined to make a name for itself as a viable center of business.
+Some colonial Spanish buildings can be seen scattered around Santiago de Chile, but they are interspersed with far more modern architecture, reminding visitors that the city is determined to make a name for itself as a viable center for business.

 The Local Currency

 While you are living in Santiago de Chile, you will be dealing in Chilean Pesos (CLP).
 Beware: despite its different name, the currency uses the same symbol as USD ($).
-Although Chile is relatively expensive compared to other Latin American countries, it is extremely cheap when compared to a Western lifestyle.
+Although Chile is relatively expensive compared to other Latin American countries, it is still rather cheap when compared to a Western lifestyle.

 Safety in Santiago de Chile